 curl -s -X GET -H "x-tidepool-session-token: <your-session-token>" -H "Content-Type: application/json" 'https://api.tidepool.org/message/notes/<userid>' > data_download.json

-Again, please replace <your-session-token> with your actual token string, and replace <your-user-id> with your userid from above.
+Again, please replace <your-session-token> with your actual x-tidepool-session-token value, and replace <userid> with your userID value from above.
 You can change "data_download.json" to any file name you like.

 After hitting enter, a file called data_download.json will appear on your computer.
 The easiest way to find this file is to search for it by name using your computer's search functionality.